top of page

 Continued from: My Dog Saved my Life

+A 67-year-old pensioner from Withernsea was saved from choking by his 18-month-old Labrador jumping on his back.
 Alan Spencer was eating his dinner when a pickled onion became lodged in his throat.
-After trying for three minutes to dislodge it he was making his way to the door to get help when he collapsed.
-Lexi, the Labrador, jumped on the middle of his back and this dislodged the onion allowing Alan to breathe again.
+After trying for three minutes to dislodge it, he made his way to the door to get help when he collapsed.
+Lexi, the Labrador, jumped on the middle of his back, and this dislodged the onion, allowing Alan to breathe again.
 Although his back and throat were sore for a few ways, he didn’t suffer any other ill effects.

 Read the full story here

-There won’t always be a clever dog like Lexi around if someone is choking so having learnt what to do in case of an emergency you could save someone's life.
+There won’t always be a clever dog like Lexi around if someone is choking, so having learnt what to do in case of an emergency, you could save someone's life.

 Continued from: Pioneering Procedure Used At Roadside to Save Cyclist's Life

-Victoria was cycling to work along Clerkenwell Road in London when she was crushed by a skip lorry, suffering horrific injures to her leg.
+Victoria was cycling to work along Clerkenwell Road in London when she was crushed by a skip lorry, suffering horrific injuries to her leg.
 A team from the London Air Ambulance arrived at the scene within five minutes in a rapid-response car.
 The helicopter, which was attending another scene when the call came, arrived soon after.
-As part of our courses at STAC we cover when to call the emergency services.
+As part of our courses at STAC, we cover when to call the emergency services.

 Check out the course here